 One of my favorite things to pack is trivia cards.
-Take the cards out of your favorite trivia game, wrap a rubber band around them, and throw them into your bag.
-Then, when you need a diversion, pull them out and take turns asking each other the questions.
-Another bonus to the trivia cards is that they take up very little space.
+Either get a travel set before your trip or grab the cards from your favorite trivia game, wrap a rubber band around them, and throw them into your bag.
+Then, when you need a diversion, pull them out and take turns asking each other questions.

 Introduce your kids to some old school games.

-Remember the games we all played when we were kids: the License Plate Game, I Spy, 20 Questions?
+Remember the games we all played when we were kids: the License Plate Game, I Spy, and 20 Questions?
 Another easy option for entertaining your kids is to introduce them to these old games.

 Make up your own games.

-If you start running out of things to entertain your children, make up a game of your own.
-I do this quite a lot with my son.
-Recently, while waiting for a table in a restaurant, he began to get restless.
+Years ago, while waiting for a table in a restaurant, my son began to get restless.
 We were waiting near a window that looked out onto a busy street, so I made up a game where he got points for spotting specific colored cars.
 It kept him quiet and busy until our table was ready.
-I make games up like this all the time in order to prevent meltdowns.
-You can make them up on the fly or plan a list out in advance that you can refer to when needed.
+We still play this game a lot when traveling.

-Another option: tell your kids at the beginning of your trip that, if they are well behaved, they will get a surprise at pre-determined times, such as when you cross a state line or at specific times.
+Another option: tell your kids at the beginning of your trip that, if they are well behaved, they will get a surprise at pre-determined times, such as when you cross a state line or at the top of each hour.
 This way, they have something to look forward to.

-6. Never underestimate the power of snacks!
+Tip #6: Never underestimate the power of snacks!

 Full bellies mean better moods and more cooperation from your kids.
 Snacks also fight boredom.
 Another advantage of packing food for the trip: they can be a lifesaver if you are unexpectedly delayed for some reason.